VanessaTsang888/vue-the-complete-guide/S5-vue-behind-the-scenes/notes-s5.md

 7. beforeUpdate()
 8. updated() -> the update is rendered on screen.

-L67 Vue App Lifecycle - Practice;
+L67 Vue App Lifecycle - Practice:
+My work is in the code files.